Giant-cell fibroma: Treatment

 The main treatment for Giant-cell fibromas is surgical excision however, electrosurgery or laser excision is the preferred treatment for children.
 The main advantage of electrosurgery is direct tissue hemostasis without needing sutures.
 Electrosurgery can also access difficult-to-reach areas and takes less time to perform.
 Laser treatments have been proposed as an alternative treatment option.
-Reoccurrences are rare and most cases of reoccurrence have been attributed to incomplete excision of the lesion.
+Reoccurrence is rare and most cases of reoccurrence have been attributed to incomplete excision of the lesion.

 Epidemiology

 Giant-cell fibroma mostly affects Caucasians and is very rare in other races.
 Most studies have shown a slight female predominance while however, a few have shown no predominance.
 Giant-cell fibromas represent about 1-5% of all biopsied fibrous lesions and around 0.4-1% of total biopsies.
 Giant-cell fibroma is diagnosed within the first three decades of life in approximately 60% of cases.

 History

 In 1974 Weathers and Callihan first described the giant-cell fibroma.
 It was named after its unique large multinucleated and mononuclear stellate-shaped giant cells.
 Weathers and Callihan examined over 2,000 fibrous hyperplasias and 108 of them met their criteria for giant-cell fibroma.
 In 1982 Housten performed a study of 464 giant-cell fibromas at the Indiana University School of Dentistry and agreed that the giant-cell fibroma was truly a distinctive lesion.